marten-seemann/draft-seemann-quic-accurate-ack-ecn/draft-seemann-quic-accurate-ack-ecn.md

 but exactly which ones.
 In the general case, this is not possible with the standard {{!RFC9000}} ACK frame, since it only contains cumulative ECN counts.
-This information is helpful to congestion control algorithms in following ways.
+This information is helpful to congestion control algorithms in following ways:

-1. To perform additive increase and multiplicative decrease accurately, it is important to know the exact sequence of CE marked and non-CE marked packets as the sequence determines how the congestion was experienced at the bottleneck.
+1. To perform additive increase and multiplicative decrease accurately, it is important to know the exact sequence of CE marked and non-CE marked packets, as the sequence determines how the congestion was experienced at the bottleneck.
-2. Some congestion control algorithms (for example, L4S congestion controllers, see
+2. Some congestion control algorithms (for example L4S congestion controllers, see
 {{!RFC9330}}) would benefit from knowing exactly which packets were not CE-marked.
 These algorithms apply an additive increase for non-CE marked packets even if some other packets were CE marked in the same round trip.